awsdocs/amazon-vpc-user-guide/doc_source/configure-subnets.md

 ## Subnet routing<a name="subnet-routing"></a>

 Each subnet must be associated with a route table, which specifies the allowed routes for outbound traffic leaving the subnet\.
 Every subnet that you create is automatically associated with the main route table for the VPC\.
 You can change the association, and you can change the contents of the main route table\.
 For more information, see [Configure route tables](VPC_Route_Tables.md)\.

-In the previous diagram, the route table associated with subnet 1 routes all IPv4 traffic \(`0.0.0.0/0`\) and IPv6 traffic \(`::/0`\) to an internet gateway \(for example, `igw-1a2b3c4d`\)\.
-Because instance 1A has an IPv4 Elastic IP address and an IPv6 address, it can be reached from the internet over both IPv4 and IPv6\.

-\(IPv4 only\) The Elastic IPv4 address or public IPv4 address that's associated with your instance is accessed through the internet gateway of your VPC\.
-Traffic that goes through an AWS Site\-to\-Site VPN connection between your instance and another network traverses a virtual private gateway, not the internet gateway, and therefore does not access the Elastic IPv4 address or public IPv4 address\.

-The instance 2A can't reach the internet, but can reach other instances in the VPC\.
-You can allow an instance in your VPC to initiate outbound connections to the internet over IPv4 but prevent unsolicited inbound connections from the internet using a network address translation \(NAT\) gateway or instance\.
-Because you can allocate a limited number of Elastic IP addresses, we recommend that you use a NAT device if you have more instances that require a static public IP address\.
-For more information, see [Connect to the internet or other networks using NAT devices](vpc-nat.md)\.
-To initiate outbound\-only communication to the internet over IPv6, you can use an egress\-only internet gateway\.
-For more information, see [Enable outbound IPv6 traffic using an egress\-only internet gateway](egress-only-internet-gateway.md)\.

-The route table associated with subnet 3 routes all IPv4 traffic \(`0.0.0.0/0`\) to a virtual private gateway \(for example, `vgw-1a2b3c4d`\)\.
-Instance 3A can reach computers in the corporate network over the Site\-to\-Site VPN connection\.

 ## Subnet security<a name="subnet-security"></a>